NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 This proves the deity of Christ.

+## Psalm 9: 7,8

+> But the LORD (Jehovah) sits enthroned forever; he has established his throne for justice, 8 and **he judges the world with righteousness**; he judges the peoples with uprightness.

+In this verse the Lord Jehovah is the one who **judges the world with righteousness**, and in Acts 17:31, Paul explains that the one who **judges the world with righteousness** is Jesus.
+This identifies Jesus with Jehovah.

 ## Psalms 44: 21

 > Will not God discover this?
 He is aware of the secrets of the heart.